unexpectedjs/unexpected/documentation/index.md

   previously, but that is deprecated.
 (This change actually debuted in 9.12.0).
-* The `when passed as parameter(s) to`, `when called with`, `when decoded as` can now be used standalone, ie. without delegating the result to another assertion in the same `expect` call.
+* The `when passed as parameter(s) to`, `when called with`, `when decoded as` assertions can now be used standalone, ie. without delegating the result to another assertion in the same `expect` call.
   In that case they will provide the result as the fulfillment value of the promise.